 Sometimes, I go to the shop and sample cheeses with fire-roasted red peppers, olives, and bread, which they also sell.
 They let me try cheeses like Pecorino, Locatelli, Parmegiano, Feta, Gruyere, Prima Donna, and Cabot as if I were at a buffet.

 The only thing missing is a glass of Pinot Noir or Montepulciano, neither of which may go well with these cheeses, but I’ve never paid much attention to pairing.
 To me, “pair” refers to shoes and couples.
 Beyond that, I’m not interested, although I did exclaim “What a pear!” once to a buxom clerk at a local deli who stood beneath a large, framed oil painting of a pear.
 I couldn’t resist.
-She laughed.

 One day this week I went to the cheese shop earlier than usual after having spent the morning at the library.
 Instead of the usual cheese man, the owner came out to wait on me.
 He carried a knife shaped like a scimitar.
 When I commented on it, he assured me that they had even bigger knives in the back, which I took to mean he didn’t want any funny business.
 I don’t know.
-Maybe I have that kind of face.
+Maybe I have that face.

 He asked where I was from.
 I told him around the corner.
 “But, I’ve never seen you before,” he said.
 I had been thinking the same thing about him but didn’t say so.